 Gonzales Park in Compton may have two birds.
 Directions: From intersection #10 & 405 Fwys, #405 south 8 miles, #105 east 7.9 miles, exit 10 Wilmington Ave, turn right onto S. Wilmington Ave., 1.6 miles south to W. Rosecrans Ave, 0.2 mile to Bobby Parham Ave/N Dwight Ave, turn right, N 1 block to W. Cressey St, turn right, then left into the small park.

-They are still seen occasionally in other locations, but in very small numbers and irregularly.
+They are still seen occasionally in other locations such as Washington Park (see below), but in very small numbers and irregularly.
 You can always do a message search on LA County Bird Chat (just above start of messages) for this or any other bird.
 Return To Top

 Inca Dove Columbina inca: Far more common in the Imperial Valley in many places like Finney Lake.
 A small population at Lake Los Angeles (sorry, there’s no lake there) in the eastern Antelope Valley appears to be an outlier group of this common Mexican bird, rather than an escapee population.
 They are most recently found near #40955 172nd Street East.
 They have previously been reported between 167th to 169th St., between Mossdale and Valeport Aves.; in a lot across from 16819 Mossdale Ave. west of 169th, the intersection of 169th St E and Mossdale Ave.; a front yard on 168th St East just north of Valeport Ave.